kahnu044/wordpress-docker/WebSite/wp-content/plugins/carousel-block/readme.txt

 To remove a slide, select the slide and click the three dots right above it.
 Click the option to remove that slide.

 Click the Carousel Block (the block nesting all the slides) to show the carousel settings.

+== Carousel Slider Version 2 ==

+Carousel Slider v2 now uses Swiper.js instead of Slick.
+It's more modern, better supported, and works smoother across devices.

+= Upgrading from Legacy Carousel =

+- Existing legacy (v1) Carousel Slider blocks will still work.
+You can re-enable them in the admin settings under **Settings → Carousel Slider**.
+- To upgrade, click on a legacy Carousel Slider block in the editor.
+In the block's toolbar (the floating bar that appears above the block), click the **block icon (first button on the left)**.
+From the dropdown, choose **"Transform to Carousel Slider v2"**.
+Your existing carousel settings will be preserved, but note that the design and HTML markup will change.
+- Legacy styles will not apply to v2.
+You may need to adjust custom CSS.

+**Optional: Re-enable Legacy Blocks**

+You can show/hide legacy blocks from the block inserter and disable v2 upgrade notices via **Settings → Carousel Slider** in the admin menu.

+**Note**: Legacy blocks will continue to function, but are no longer supported.
+It is highly recommended to upgrade to v2 for continued improvements and compatibility.

+= Customizing v2 Styles =

+Carousel Slider v2 supports custom styling via CSS variables:

+### Navigation
+- `--wp--custom--carousel-block--navigation-size`: Arrow size
+- `--wp--custom--carousel-block--navigation-sides-offset`: Distance from edge
+- `--wp--custom--carousel-block--navigation-color`: Arrow color
+- `--wp--custom--carousel-block--navigation-fullwidth-color`: Arrow color when the carousel is full width

+### Pagination (dots)
+- `--wp--custom--carousel-block--pagination-top`: Top offset for pagination
+- `--wp--custom--carousel-block--pagination-bullet-size`: Dot size
+- `--wp--custom--carousel-block--pagination-bullet-color`: Dot color (inactive)
+- `--wp--custom--carousel-block--pagination-bullet-active-color`: Dot color (active)
+- `--wp--custom--carousel-block--pagination-bullet-opacity`: Dot opacity (inactive)
+- `--wp--custom--carousel-block--pagination-bullet-active-opacity`: Dot opacity (active)
+- `--wp--custom--carousel-block--pagination-bullet-horizontal-gap`: Horizontal spacing between dots
+- `--wp--custom--carousel-block--pagination-bullet-vertical-gap`: Vertical spacing between dots

+### Block spacing
+- `--wp--custom--carousel-block--image-margin-top`: Top spacing for image blocks
+- `--wp--custom--carousel-block--image-margin-bottom`: Bottom spacing for image blocks
+- `--wp--custom--carousel-block--cover-margin-top`: Top spacing for cover blocks
+- `--wp--custom--carousel-block--cover-margin-bottom`: Bottom spacing for cover blocks

+Note: The CSS variables use the WordPress `--wp--custom--` prefix, allowing you to override them in your theme's theme.json for site-wide styling.

 == Installation ==